Pulpican Mbuna (Maylandia pulpican)

 The Red Dragon Peacock Cichlid is a man-selected aquarium strain based on Aulonocara stock from Lake Malawi, East Africa.
 In the wild, peacock cichlids inhabit sandy and transitional zones where rock meets open substrate.
 Unlike heavy algae-grazing mbuna, many Aulonocara spend time hovering just above the bottom, using sensory organs around the head to detect tiny invertebrates in the sand.
 That natural behaviour explains why a good red dragon peacock cichlid Malawi tank setup includes open areas of fine sand rather than a tank packed wall-to-wall with rock.

 Lake Malawi itself is a mineral-rich Rift Valley lake with hard, alkaline water, excellent clarity and stable chemistry.
 That is why red dragon peacock cichlid hard water care matters so much.
-These fish are not suited to soft, acidic community conditions used for many tetras.
-Aquarists asking what ph for tropical fish tank or what should tropical fish tank ph be need to know that this species prefers a pH of 7.5 to 8.5, with moderate to high hardness.
-In practice, that means a Malawi setup is very different from a planted Amazon-style aquarium.
+These fish are not suited to the soft, acidic community conditions used for many tetras.
+For this species the correct water is firmly alkaline: a pH of 7.5 to 8.5 with moderate to high hardness.
+In practice, a Malawi setup is very different from a planted Amazon-style aquarium, so anyone planning the right tropical fish tank conditions for it should think hard, mineral-rich and stable rather than warm and soft.

-In a healthy tropical fish tank ecosystem, the Red Dragon Peacock occupies the middle and lower-middle areas, cruising open water and displaying around caves or territories.
+In a healthy aquarium, the Red Dragon Peacock occupies the middle and lower-middle areas, cruising open water and displaying around caves or territories.
 This balance of movement, colour and manageable aggression is exactly why it remains a top African cichlid UK choice.

 Mimicking the natural habitat improves colour and confidence.
 Use fine sand, broken lines of sight with rock piles, and open swimming space.
 Fish kept in over-decorated tanks with no clear territories often show more chasing and less stable colour.

 A proper setup is the difference between a stressed cichlid and a confident display fish.
-If you are following a tropical fish tank beginner's guide, this is not the species for a nano aquarium or a small tropical fish tank with heater.
-The red dragon peacock cichlid minimum tank size is 200 litres, but for a male with several females or a mixed peacock group, 240 to 300 litres is much better.
-In practical terms, a 100cm tropical fish tank is the realistic minimum footprint, while a 80cm tropical fish tank, 60cm tropical fish tank or 50cm tropical fish tank is too cramped for long-term care.
-When customers ask what size tank for tropical fish, what size tropical fish tank or what tank do you need for tropical fish, the answer depends on species, and this fish needs width, territory and swimming room.
+This is not a species for a nano aquarium or a small starter tank.
+The red dragon peacock cichlid minimum tank size is 200 litres, but for a male with several females, or for a mixed peacock group, 240 to 300 litres is much better.
+In practical terms a one-metre tank is the realistic minimum footprint; anything narrower is too cramped for long-term care.
+The right tank size for any cichlid depends on the species, and this fish specifically needs width, territory and swimming room.

-The best layout for this species is one male with 3 or more females, or a carefully balanced all-male display in a larger tank.
-The commonly searched red dragon peacock cichlid tank size question matters because peacock cichlids can become territorial as they mature.
-More floor space spreads aggression.
+The best layout for this species is one male with three or more females, or a carefully balanced all-male display in a larger tank.
+The red dragon peacock cichlid tank size question matters because peacock cichlids can become territorial as they mature, and more floor space spreads aggression.
 A 200-litre tank can work for a small group, but a 250-litre or larger aquarium gives better social stability and cleaner water.

 The ideal red dragon peacock cichlid temperature is 24-28°C, with many keepers aiming for 25-26°C as the day-to-day sweet spot.
-If you are asking what should tropical fish tank temperature be, what temp is tropical fish tank, what temp tropical fish tank, what temperature does tropical fish tank need to be, what temperature should a tropical fish tank be kept at or what temperature should you keep a tropical fish tank, for this species the answer is warm but stable rather than hot.
-The tropical fish temperature range should not swing sharply between day and night.
-Keep the temperature of tropical fish tank steady with a reliable heater, and monitor the tropical fish tank water temperature using a thermometer.
-The tropical fish tank ideal temperature for this fish is not the same as the tropical fish tank temperature for tetras or tropical fish tank temperature guppies, so avoid generic advice.
-A Malawi setup should also maintain pH 7.5-8.5 and hardness around 10-25 dGH.
+For this species the goal is warm but stable rather than hot, and the temperature should not swing sharply between day and night.
+Keep it steady with a reliable, correctly sized heater and verify it with a thermometer rather than trusting the dial alone.
+Note that the right temperature for a Malawi cichlid is not the same as the cooler end suited to many tetras or guppies, so avoid generic community-tank advice.
+Alongside temperature, a Malawi setup should maintain pH 7.5-8.5 and hardness around 10-25 dGH.

-Because cichlids are active feeders and produce significant waste, a strong tropical fish tank filter and heater setup is essential.
-Many keepers search for a tropical fish tank heater and filter or tropical fish tank heater combination when building a tropical fish tank complete setup.
+Because cichlids are active feeders that produce significant waste, a strong filter and heater combination is essential.
 Aim for filtration rated at 5-8 times tank volume per hour.
 External canister filters are excellent for Malawi systems because they provide strong biological filtration and keep the display uncluttered.
-Place your tropical fish tank heater position near flow output so heat spreads evenly, and check the tropical fish tank heater setting after every water change.
-The tropical fish tank heater temperature should remain stable year-round, especially in UK homes where room temperature changes with the seasons.
+Position the heater near a flow output so heat spreads evenly, and check its setting after every water change.
+Heater temperature should remain stable year-round, which matters especially in UK homes where room temperature changes with the seasons.

 Fine sand is best because these fish naturally inspect and mouth the substrate.
 Rounded rock piles create territories and visual barriers.
 Avoid sharp gravel that can damage the mouth or gill area.
-Customers often ask what plants for tropical fish tank, and the honest answer is that Malawi tanks are usually sparsely planted.
-If you want greenery, use hardy species attached to décor rather than rooted soft plants.
-The red dragon peacock cichlid for planted aquarium question comes up often, but this species is better in a lightly planted hardscape than in a dense aquascape.
+Malawi tanks are usually sparsely planted, so if you want greenery use hardy species attached to décor rather than rooted soft plants.
+People often ask whether the red dragon peacock cichlid for planted aquarium works – it does, but it is far better in a lightly planted hardscape than in a dense aquascape.

 For similar Malawi companions, consider Aulonocara Sp Neon Red Calico Peacock, Rubin Red Peacock Cichlid - Aulonocara or Aulonocara kandeense.
 If you are exploring the wider Lake Malawi cichlid collection, those species help build a colourful but coherent display.

 Moderate lighting for 7-9 hours daily works well.
-Strong light can intensify colour but may also encourage tropical fish tank green algae, tropical fish tank brown algae, tropical fish tank hair algae or tropical fish tank black hair algae if nutrients and maintenance are off balance.
-If you are asking tropical fish tank requirements or tropical fish tank how to set up, remember that mature filtration, stable chemistry and routine maintenance matter more than gadget count.
+Strong light can intensify colour but may also encourage green, brown or hair algae if nutrients and maintenance are off balance.
+Mature filtration, stable chemistry and routine maintenance matter far more than the number of gadgets on the tank.

 The red dragon peacock cichlid diet is best described as omnivorous with a strong preference for quality prepared foods and protein-rich supplements.
 In nature, peacock cichlids sift substrate for tiny invertebrates.
 In the aquarium, they thrive on a staple of high-quality cichlid pellets supported by frozen brine shrimp, krill and occasional spirulina-based foods.
 Good red dragon peacock cichlid feeding is one of the fastest ways to improve colour, body condition and breeding readiness.

 Use a sinking or slow-sinking cichlid pellet as the daily base diet.
 This gives consistent nutrition and reduces waste compared with random mixed foods.
-If you have searched pet fish food shop near me, it helps to choose a specialist source that stocks proper cichlid foods rather than generic flakes designed for peaceful community species.
+It helps to choose a specialist source that stocks proper cichlid foods rather than generic flakes designed for peaceful community species.

 Offer frozen brine shrimp, mysis or krill 2-3 times per week for variety.
 Spirulina flakes or pellets can also support digestion and colour.
 Avoid making rich meaty foods the only diet, as that can lead to digestive trouble in Malawi cichlids.